 The survey revealed differences in public perception based on where the participant is from, their background and the type of animal being used as prey.
 It is important to note here that Likert scales, despite allowing for a ‘neutral’ opinion, have been shown to be more reliable than a single ‘yes’ or ‘no’ answer and more appropriate to make inferences from [52].
 The subjective interpretation of terms within a Likert scale could influence the results here; for example, ‘slightly unacceptable’ could be interpreted differently between individuals [53].
 However, the questionnaire used simplistic wording to attempt to reduce misunderstandings, but these may still have occurred; especially where the researcher was not present to answer questions, i.e. via the online link.

-The participants were chosen opportunistically, causing a potential bias in responses, which can be seen in Table 3.
+The participants were chosen opportunistically, causing a potential bias in responses, which can be seen in Fig 3.
 The main population is from the UK, of which there is a larger percentage of female participants from the ages of 18 to 34 years old.
 This may be contributed to by a larger percentage of women working in the animal welfare industry, yet this sample would still not be representative due to the large differences between groups.

-Differences in opinion both between groups and species can be visualized in Figures 1 and 2 using plotted mean scores.
+Differences in opinion both between groups and species can be visualized in figs 5 and 6 using plotted mean scores.
 A basic pattern can be seen whereby attraction visitors are less likely to find live prey feeding acceptable in most cases when compared to professionals.

 Feeding Fish to Shark